rexray/rexray/.docs/user-guide/config.md

 The integration definition refers to the integration interface and parameters specific to incoming requests through this layer.
-In this case we defined `libstorage.server.services.virtualbox-01` with the `integration.volume.create.default.size` parameter set.
+In this case we defined `libstorage.server.services.virtualbox-01` with the `integration.volume.operations.create.default.size` parameter set.
 This enables all create requests that come in through `virtualbox-01` to have a default size of 1GB.
 So although it is technically the same platform below the covers, `virtualbox-00` requests may have different default values than those defined